 What is goin' on in that head of yours, Hawke?
 I asked myself as I made dinner again.
-One minute I think you're bein'...charming...and the next, you're your normal stand-offish self.
-But...so much for Hawke never talkin' to me again...thank goodness.
-I decided I better not try reading too much into Hawke's attitude—that kinda thing can make a person airsick, as many times as his attitude had been changing just today—but somethin' felt...different, even though I couldn't put my finger on it.
+One minute I think you're bein'—charming—and then the next, you're your normal stand-offish self.
+But so much for Hawke never talkin' to me again, thank goodness.
+I decided I better not try reading too much into Hawke's attitude—that kinda thing can make a person airsick, as many times as his attitude had been changing just today—but somethin' felt—different to me, even though I couldn't put my finger on it.
 But, one way or the other, I knew I had to try to figure String out.
-I mean...if I'm wrong...my heart's gonna wind up shattered into a million pieces—at least—but I've...I've gotta know one way or the other what's goin' on in String's head.
+I mean, if I'm wrong, my heart's gonna wind up shattered into a million pieces—at least—but I—I've gotta know one way or the other what's goin' on in String's head.
 I had to admit, what had happened that day was encouraging, but like I said before, I know Hawke—this could stop at any moment—so I reminded myself again not to get too excited.
 Still, I couldn't keep visions of Hawke and me together—romantically—out of my head when I went to sleep that night—and, those visions actually helped me sleep better than I had the night before.
 And when I woke up the next morning, I decided, I think I love this new String even more—and I'm gonna do everything I can to keep him around.

 The next morning, I was prepared for anything—even though I had no idea what sort of attitude Hawke would have when he and Dom got to the hangar, I decided before I came that whatever happened, however Hawke's mood was, I was gonna be nice to him—even nicer than I always have been.
 Can't hurt, I said to myself.
 Maybe—maybe it'll even help him understand that I meant what I said the other day.
 That I love him.